ncan33/STIF-2019/README.md

 The strain of an aluminum beam inside the device is measured with two strain gauges.
 Arduino was used to control the electronics and translate incoming data from the strain gauge.

 ## Problem Scope
-In my lab at UR Medical Center, Dr. Kotelsky needed a method for measuring force values while inflicting controlled injuries on mice.
+Dr. Kotelsky needed a method for measuring force values while inflicting controlled injuries on mice.
 Attempts to measure force through non-electronic means were made, however they were unsuccessful.

 ## Design Requirements
 * Needs to measure and store force data during surgery.